-Although our main contribution is POG, we remark that our Ix86 ${\rm sim}$ model and our transformation are also valuable contributions per se.
-Specifically, Ix86 ${\rm sim}$ may serve as the input to automated verification tools for concurrency, e.g. model checkers, especially those that already support x86-TSO [Abdulla et al. 2015; Clarke et al. 2004; Huang and Huang 2016].
+Although our main contribution is POG, we remark that our $Ix86{sim}$ model and our transformation are also valuable contributions per se.
+Specifically, $Ix86{sim}$ may serve as the input to automated verification tools for concurrency, e.g. model checkers, especially those that already support x86-TSO [Abdulla et al. 2015; Clarke et al. 2004; Huang and Huang 2016].
 Our persistency-preserving program transformation can be used to optimise code (e.g. at compile time) to replace flush with flush{opt}.

 Contributions and Outline.
-Our contributions (detailed in §2) are as follows: (1) in §3 we present POG, the first program logic for verifying persistency guarantees; (2) in §4 we use POG to verify several examples; (3) in §5 we present our $Ix86{sim}$ model and show that it faithfully captures Intel-x86 persistency; (4) in §6 we show the POG is sound with respect to the $Ix86{sim}$ model; (5) in §7 we present our transformation for rewriting programs with $flush{opt}$ to equivalent ones with flush, and show that this transformation is sound.
+Our contributions (detailed in §2) are as follows: (1) in §3 we present POG, the first program logic for verifying persistency guarantees; (2) in §4 we use POG to verify several examples; (3) in §5 we present our $Ix86{sim}$ model and show that it faithfully captures Intel-x86 persistency; (4) in §6 we show the POG is sound with respect to the $Ix86{sim}$ model; (5) in §7 we present our transformation for rewriting programs with flush{opt} to equivalent ones with flush, and show that this transformation is sound.
 We discuss related and future work in §8.
-We give the proofs of all theorems stated in this article in the accompanying technical appendix.